Lega (political party): Ideology, platform, factions, and alliances

-The League is formally part of the centre-right coalition, along with Forza Italia (FI) and the Brothers of Italy (FdI); however, since 2018, the party has governed both with the populist Five Star Movement (M5S) and the centre-left Democratic Party (PD).
-In early 2022, two leading Democrats, minister Dario Franceschini and Goffredo Bettini, hinted that the League could re-affirm a "centrist" position and could again form a coalition government with the PD after the next general election, respectively.
-Anyway, the PD's secretary Enrico Letta ruled it out.

-In most regions the League forms coalitions with FdI and FI, with some peculiarities.
-In Aosta Valley it formed a short-lived left-right coalition in 2018.
-In South Tyrol it has teamed up with the South Tyrolean People's Party (SVP) since 2018.
-In Trentino it is also in alliance with the similarly-regionalist Trentino Tyrolean Autonomist Party (PATT).
-In Sardinia it has close ties with the Sardinian Action Party (PSd'Az), whose leader and former president of the region Christian Solinas was often counted among the League's governors, so that, since 2018, there has been a "League–Salvini Premier–Sardinian Action Party" joint parliamentary group in the Senate.
-Finally, in Sicily the League has formed a short-lived federation with the Movement for Autonomy.
-Countrywide, the party has federative pacts with the Union of the Centre and the Italian Liberal Party.
+The League is formally part of the centre-right coalition, along with Forza Italia (FI) and the Brothers of Italy (FdI).
+In the 2018–2019 and 2021–2022 period, the party governed both with the populist Five Star Movement (M5S) and the centre-left Democratic Party (PD), with the latter as part of a national unity government.
+In early 2022, two leading PD members (minister Dario Franceschini and Goffredo Bettini) respectively hinted that the League could re-affirm a centrist position, and could again form a coalition government with the PD after the next general election.
+The then PD secretary Enrico Letta ruled it out.
+In most regions, the League forms coalitions with FdI and FI, with some peculiarities.
+In Aosta Valley, it formed a short-lived left-right coalition in 2018.
+In South Tyrol, it has teamed up with the South Tyrolean People's Party (SVP) since 2018.
+In Trentino, it is also in alliance with the similarly regionalist Trentino Tyrolean Autonomist Party (PATT).
+In Sardinia, it has close ties with the Sardinian Action Party (PSd'Az), whose leader and former president of the region Christian Solinas was often counted among the League's governors, so that since 2018 there has been a League–Salvini Premier–Sardinian Action Party joint parliamentary group in the Senate.
+In Sicily, the League has formed a short-lived federation with the Movement for Autonomy (MpA).
+Countrywide, the party has federative pacts with the Union of the Centre (UdC), as well as the Italian Liberal Party (PLI).

-The party's 2022 political manifesto, penned by Alessandro Amadori and Giuseppe Valditara in 2022, was described by the Corriere della Sera as liberal-conservative.
+Until 2018, the League expressed a strong opposition to the euro; in the 2018 Italian general election, Eurosceptic professors Alberto Bagnai and Claudio Borghi were elected to the Italian Parliament for the party.
+Following President Sergio Mattarella's rejection of the appointment of Paolo Savona, who had expressed himself on a "plan B" for Italy's exit from the Eurozone, as minister of the Economy in the Government of Change between the League and the M5S led by Giuseppe Conte as Prime Minister of Italy, the League reviewed its opposition to the single currency.
+The party's 2022 political manifesto, penned by Alessandro Amadori and Giuseppe Valditara in 2022, was promoted as liberal-conservative.
 More specifically, its authors designed a "country that should be liberal in its economy and society, wisely conservative on values, profoundly republican in its collective culture".
 In home affairs, the League strongly opposes illegal immigration, especially migratory flows from the sea.
-It is highly critical of non-governmental organisations transporting migrants to European cross-border countries, as they believe them to be complicit in "human trafficking".
-Within Italy's borders, the League is sceptical of asylum requests and related reception centers and hopes for the deportation of irregular immigrants.
-It has tried to regulate some of the immigration issues through the so-called "security decrees".
+It is highly critical of non-governmental organisations (NGOs) transporting migrants to European cross-border countries, as they believe them to be complicit in "human trafficking".
+Within Italy's borders, the League is sceptical of asylum requests and related reception centers, calling for the deportation of irregular immigrants.
+During its time in government between 2018 and 2019, it tried to regulate some of the immigration issues through several security decrees.